Covid-19 infection leaves big medical bills for some survivors - KION546

 The recovery isn’t just physical — it’s financial.

-“It’s very scary when I can’t go to the doctors, when I can’t afford it,” Schulz told CNN’s Elizabeth Cohen in an interview.
+“It’s very scary when I can’t go to the doctors, when I can’t afford it,” Schulz said.

 With the pandemic tidal wave finally receding in the United States, the damage left behind is finally emerging, and the financial toll on families laid bare.

-The US Centers for Disease Control and Prevention estimate that over nearly 115 million Americans have been infected with Covid-19, and the full picture of medical cost and debt facing survivors of Covid-19 is still being assessed.
+The US Centers for Disease Control and Prevention estimates that about 115 million Americans have been infected with Covid-19, and the full picture of medical cost and debt facing survivors of Covid-19 is still being assessed.

 “I shouldn’t have to burden my family because Covid has left me the way it has.”